Professor Toth will be accepting applications for graduate students for the 2019-2020 academic year.

-Dr. Toth's research interests are guided by a developmental psychopathology perspective that emphasizes the interplay between normal and atypical development and addresses the transactions between ecological contexts and development.
-As such, she is invested in elucidating processes and mechanisms that contribute to the adaptation of children who are confronted by significant psychosocial adversity.
-In particular, Dr. Toth's work addresses the development of children who have experienced maltreatment or who have been reared by a depressed caregiver.
-Her research has examined representational development in these youngsters, specifically with regard to self-system processes and the emergence of depression.
+My research interests are guided by a developmental psychopathology perspective that emphasizes the interplay between normal and atypical development and addresses the transactions between ecological contexts and development.
+As such, I am invested in elucidating processes and mechanisms that contribute to the adaptation of children who are confronted by significant psychosocial adversity.
+In particular, my work addresses the development of children who have experienced maltreatment or who have been reared by a depressed caregiver.

-In addition to basic research, Dr. Toth is committed to bridging research and clinical practice.
-Building upon a developmental psychopathology framework, she has received NIMH-funding to initiate and evaluate a number of randomized clinical trials of preventive interventions.
-Dr. Toth has also received funding from NIMH since 1991 to conduct investigations with maltreated children and offspring of mothers with Major Depressive Disorders.
+In addition to basic research, I am committed to bridging research and clinical practice.
+Building upon a developmental psychopathology framework, I have received NIMH-funding to initiate and evaluate a number of randomized clinical trials of preventive interventions.
+I have also received funding from NIMH since 1991 to conduct investigations with maltreated children and offspring of mothers with Major Depressive Disorders.
 This body of work has significantly advanced the field’s understanding of the adverse consequences of negative caregiving on child development, as well as the potential for intervention to promote positive outcomes.

 Courses Offered (subject to change)